cd-athena/LiveVBR/readme.rst

 Please use "Cite this repository" to extract proper citation options for this repository or use the following:

-Vignesh V Menon; Prajit T Rajendran; Christian Feldmann; Klaus Schoeffmann; Mohammad Ghanbari; Christian Timmerer (2023).
-JND-aware Two-pass Per-title Encoding Scheme for Adaptive Live Streaming.
-TechRxiv.
-Preprint. `https://doi.org/10.36227/techrxiv.22256704.v1 <https://doi.org/10.36227/techrxiv.22256704.v1>`_
+V. V. Menon, P. T. Rajendran, C. Feldmann, K. Schoeffmann, M. Ghanbari and C. Timmerer, "JND-aware Two-pass Per-title Encoding Scheme for Adaptive Live Streaming," in IEEE Transactions on Circuits and Systems for Video Technology, doi: `10.1109/TCSVT.2023.3290725 <doi.org/10.1109/TCSVT.2023.3290725>`_